-It’s important to note that the idea of a shared universe can just act as a very small part of a film.
+It’s important to note the idea of a shared universe can just act as a very small part of a film.
 It may be just a winking cameo, like when Dr. Raymond Stantz (Dan Aykroyd) from Ghostbusters, drops in for a quick scene in Casper.

 Other times, the concept of a same universe theory is the groundwork for an entire network of movies.
 You've likely heard of the Marvel Cinematic Universe, combining the forces of many different superheroes.
 But there are also a few post-modern directors that elicit rabid same universe fan theory.
 The same universe theory allows us to loosely link all of Quentin Tarantino’s movies, his canon of work is called Tarantino Universe.
-Sometimes his characters are related, sometimes they work together, heck sometimes they just go to the movies together.
-Some of the Tarantino connections are stronger than others, the ones listed below are totally cut and dry.
+Sometimes his characters are related, sometimes they work together, and sometimes they just go to the movies together.
+Some of the Tarantino connections are stronger than others, and the ones listed below are totally cut and dry.

 Kevin Smith's View Askewniverse

-Marvel Cinematic Universe
+Universal Monsters Cinematic Universe